Karly-Salama-M/add-notes-project/README.md

 # React Note App Project

 This is the first React project that I made at ITC Frontend Development Bootcamp.
-It's an app to create, edit and delete notes.
+It's an app to create, edit, save and delete notes.
 Only Desktop view(at the moment)

 ## Table of contents